MerginMaps/docs/src/manage/create-project/index.md

    [Creating a Project in QGIS](../../tutorials/creating-a-project-in-qgis/index.md) tutorial will show you how to create a new project in QGIS, add layers, configure attributes forms and save changes to <MainPlatformName />.
    :::

-To work with <MainPlatformName /> projects in QGIS, you will need to [install the <QGISPluginName />](../../setup/install-mergin-maps-plugin-for-qgis/index.md).
+To work with <MainPlatformName /> projects in QGIS, you will need to [install the <QGISPluginName />](../../setup/install-mergin-maps-plugin-for-qgis/index.md) first.

 1. Open a blank or an existing project in QGIS.

-2. Click on **Create Mergin Project** from the toolbar.
+2. Click on **Create Mergin Maps Project** from the toolbar.

 ![](../../tutorials/creating-a-project-in-qgis/qgis-create-mergin-project.jpg)